About One-Community Consulting

 Together, we’re applying commercial strategies to maximize improvements in human and environmental well-being.
 Join us, and bring your community vision to reality.

 Mary ZumBrunnen is also an Amazon #1 Domestic and International Bestseller in both Philanthropy & Charity + Nonprofit Organizations and Charities with the release of her new book Transcendent Partnership: Aligning Agendas for Collective Impact.
-Hard copies of Transcendent Partnership will be available through Morgan James Publishing in stores by summer of 2019.
-For more information about her book, please visit www.transcendentpartnership.com and sign-up for your free copy.
+This book is nominated for the Alliance for Nonprofit Management’s 2020 Terry McAdam Book Award for most useful contribution to the nonprofit industry.
+For more information about her book, please visit transcendentpartnership.com and sign-up for your free copy.

 In a world where nonprofits and their employees frequently are asked to do more with less, collaboration and partnership building is necessary.
 While we may agree on the end goal and steps to get there, what actually happens in the middle between our partners can leave everyone pointing fingers.
 However, it is possible to build community development momentum even among competing agendas.